Anvil-Dev/AnvilCraft/README_en.md

 ## Contact us:

-* Please go to our [KOOK Server（mFBCbM）](https://kook.top/mFBCbM) to communicate and give feedback。
+* Please go to our [Discord Server（gAnWeZNKGh）](https://discord.com/invite/gAnWeZNKGh) to communicate and give feedback

 ## List of contributors: